baradhiren/baradhiren/content/posts/2021-06-22-qas-guide-to-toptal-interview.md

 ### Retrospecting your Choices

-If you have made it this far.. you are most likely to get selected.
-In this round you will be most likely discussing the decisions you made while completing your week long projects.
+If you have made it this far, you are most likely to get selected.
+In this round you will be discussing the decisions you made while completing your week long project.
 A lot of Hows and Whys.
 It can also cover some technical discussion related to the project you finished.

+Once you are done with that you will receive a mail to get onboarded on Toptal.

  So, that's about it.
 If you found this post helpful feel free to use this [link](https://topt.al/zdc75q) to register at Toptal.
 And I wish you **All the Best**.

-It's OK if you don't get selected, It is not a big deal.
-Toptal gives you another chance to apply after a break of couple of months.
-Also, there are lots of other freelance platforms that you can apply.
-I have listed them below:
+It's OK if you don't get selected, Toptal gives you another chance to apply after a break of couple of months.
+Also, there are lots of other freelance platforms that you can apply to.
+I have listed some of them below:

 1. [Gigster](https://www.gigster.com/)
 2. [Upstack ](https://upstack.co/)